technoboy10/technoboy10.github.io/content/testpost.md

-This is so exciting!
+Hello World
 --------------------

-I love Markdown.
-It's *so* cool.
+This is a test post with _markdown_.
+This is *so cool*!.